 If a loudspeaker is not detected on the network, its mapped position is still saved with the group so you can use a different loudspeaker to fill its position.
 Let’s say a speaker requires repair, and you need to replace it with a new speaker of the same type.
 You don’t have to reprogram anything; SL Room Control loads all of the settings for the speaker at that position, just drag in your new speaker to the saved position and it is ready to go.

-Control the Entire System at Once!
+Control the entire system at once!

+With SL Room control, you can create settings not only for each individual speaker and group of speakers but for the entire system in your venue.
+When you first launch SL Room Control, you will be taken to the Venue page, where you can manage multiple loudspeaker groups with a single Venue preset.
 As you create Venue presets, SL Room Control automatically stores them, and they are displayed across the bottom of the Venue page.
 Each preset thumbnail displays the number of groups and the number of speakers inside that Venue preset.